sonalgaud12/tool-suite-X/README.md

 - [ODK-X Survey](https://github.com/odk-x/survey) - A data collection application based upon HTML, CSS, JavaScript.
 - [ODK-X Tables](https://github.com/odk-x/tables) - A data curation and visualization application running on your mobile device.
 - [ODK-X Services](https://github.com/odk-x/services) - An application for handling database access, file access, and data synchronization services between all the ODK-X applications.
 It allows you to synchronize data collected by the ODK-X Android tools with a cloud endpoint.
-- [ODK-X Sync Endpoint](https://github.com/odk-x/sync-endpoint) - a cloud server to host data and application files, and to support bi-directional data synchronization across disconnected mobile devices.
+- [ODK-X Sync Endpoint](https://github.com/odk-x/sync-endpoint) - A cloud server to host data and application files, and to support bi-directional data synchronization across disconnected mobile devices.
-- [ODK-X Suitcase](https://github.com/odk-x/suitcase) - a desktop tool for synchronizing data with a cloud endpoint.
+- [ODK-X Suitcase](https://github.com/odk-x/suitcase) - A desktop tool for synchronizing data with a cloud endpoint.

 ## How to contribute
 If you’re new to ODK-X you can check out the documentation: